Romans 14

 is exercised within the limitations of --

-1. faith- The Christian is to walk by faith, governing his life by God's Word and Will.
+1. faith - The Christian is to walk by faith, governing his life by God's Word and Will.

 Even the silence of scripture on a matter is authoritative.
 Man has no right to impose restrictions which God has not decreed.
 In such cases, God guides the believer by the Holy Spirit, and through his conscience.
-'Let every man be persuaded in his own mind.' v.5
+'Let every man be fully persuaded in his own mind.' v.5

 Click here to continue the study in Romans 15:1-